mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/android.md

 ---
-title: "Sign Unsigned Android"
+title: "Sign unsigned Android builds"
-heading: "Sign Unsigned Android Builds - Mattermost"
+heading: "Sign unsigned Android builds"
 description: "Learn the steps needed to modify and sign the Mattermost mobile app so it can be distributed and installed on Android devices."
 date: 2018-05-20T11:35:32-04:00
 weight: 1